GALLERY ONE

 Beautiful art in this gallery.
 So glad we stopped to see it.
 As artists from Florida’s west coast, we appreciated touring this gallery. …

-TUESDAY-SUNDAY 11:00-4:00.
+WEDNESDAY-SUNDAY 11:00-4:00.
 (Or by appointment)

 We will be closed for Thanksgiving, Christmas day, New Year’s Eve, and New Year’s Day.